What kind of scam is CRITICAL ALERT FROM MICROSOFT?

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "More tools" and click "Extensions".
 Locate all recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

-If you continue to have problems with removal of the "critical alert from microsoft" virus, reset your Google Chrome browser settings.
+If you continue to have problems with removal of the critical alert from microsoft technical support scam, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.